 If you are considering going with an electric fireplace for your indoor heating needs, here are the different styles that you can choose from:

 - Wall Mantle Electric Fireplace Unit – For an electric fireplace experience that looks the most like a traditional fireplace, you can get a wall mantle electric fireplace unit.
 These are units that are installed by setting them on the floor, up against a flat wall.
-Usually these are placed near the center of a wall for an inviting focal point to the room.
-When you buy one of these from a company, it will most likely come in a couple of different pieces that you connect yourself when you install it.
+Usually, these are placed near the center of a wall for an inviting focal point in the room.
+When you buy one of these from a company, it will most likely come in a couple of different pieces that you connect yourself to when you install it.
 This is because even though the actual fireplace unit itself will be the same for a specific brand and model, you can usually choose different types of mantles so you can get one that best matches your current architectural and interior decorating styles.
-When you receive one of these units, install the mantle where you want it to go and then install the fireplace inside of the opening of the mantle.
+When you receive one of these units, install the mantle where you want it to go, and then install the fireplace inside of the opening of the mantle.

-- Corner Mantle Electric Fireplace Unit – A corner mantle electric fireplace unit works exactly the same way the wall mantle units above, however these electric fireplaces are designed to perfectly fit into the corner of a room.
+- Corner Mantle Electric Fireplace Unit – A corner mantle electric fireplace unit works exactly the same way the wall mantle units above, however, these electric fireplaces are designed to perfectly fit into the corner of a room.
 Corner units may not have as many mantle styles to choose from as the wall units because these are less common.
-However, these electric fireplace units are great if you want to save some space or have a room layout where a corner fireplace would work a lot better.
+However, these electric fireplace units are great if you want to save some space or have a room layout where a corner electric fireplace would work a lot better.

 - TV Stand Electric Fireplace Unit – Some electric fireplaces are built directly into TV entertainment centers.
 A TV stand electric fireplace unit allows you to save a lot of space by combining your TV stand, media console, and electric fireplace all into one piece.
 These fireplaces have a place on top for your TV to sit on.
 Below is the electric fireplace.
 There is usually room for additional features like storage space with cabinetry, cubbies, and shelving.

 - Wall-Mounted Electric Fireplace Unit – Wall-mounted electric fireplace units fit the role of people who want a more modern look where a fireplace sits off of the grand and is hanging on the wall.
-When you purchase one of these units, they will come with a set of special mounting brackets so you can securely mount your fireplace to the sturdy wood studs that are found inside of the wall.
+When you purchase one of these units, they will come with a set of special mounting brackets so you can securely mount your fireplace to the sturdy wood studs that are found inside the wall.
 With these units, it is also possible for you to install them directly into a recess in the drywall.
 You can mount them partially recessed and this will leave a small lip of the fireplace sticking out for a better sense of depth.
 However, in some situations, you may even like to completely recess your wall-mounted electric fireplace so that the front of the fireplace sits flush with the wall.
 How far you can recess your fireplace will depend on how deep your wall is behind the drywall, how thick your fireplace is, and if there’s enough space between two studs so that the width of your fireplace will fit between them.

 - Electric Fireplace Insert Unit – Do you have an existing wood fireplace that you aren’t using and you want to convert it to an electric fireplace?
 That is easy to do with one of these electric fireplace insert units.
 You measure the opening of your existing fireplace and then get an electric fireplace unit that fits inside.
 With one of the insert units, not only do you get all of the benefits that electric fireplaces have over wood fireplaces, but you still get to enjoy the fireplace housing you already have in your home.
-If you have an existing fireplace it is usually better to get one of these insert units instead of a completely new mantle fireplace set, otherwise your current fireplace will just be empty and going to waste.
+If you have an existing fireplace it is usually better to get one of these insert units instead of a completely new mantle fireplace set, otherwise, your current fireplace will just be empty and going to waste.

 - Freestanding Electric Fireplace Unit – A freestanding electric fireplace unit is just an aesthetically redesigned portable space heating device.
 The major issue that these units have is that they don’t usually work as well as a space heating device, and they usually don’t produce very realistic flame effects, if any at all.
 This is because these devices have very limited space for them to work with.
 Normally, that space would be taken up by a larger heater inside of it, by a smaller heater has to be used for the fireplace visuals.
 Likewise, because of the size, the technology to produce flame effects has a strong limitation.
-If you want an electric fireplace and also need a device that you can quickly move to a room when needed, you are much better off if you simply get a normal style of electric fireplace like the ones listed above.
+If you want an electric fireplace and also need a device that you can quickly move to a room when needed, you are much better off if you simply get a normal style of the electric fireplace like the ones listed above.
 Then, purchase a quality, standard portable heater for when it is needed.